Marlborough Pub and Theatre: Marlborough Productions

 From 2008, the theatre was run by Marlborough Productions, a not-for-profit community interest company led by David Sheppeard, Tarik Elmoutawakil and Abby Butcher.
 In 2009, they also took over the management of the pub.

 Between 2008 and 2020, Marlborough Productions supported hundreds of LGBTQ+ artists, including Sh!t Theatre, Travis Alabanza, Emma Frankland, Lucy McCormick, Harry Clayton-Wright, Lucy Hutson and Rachael Young.
 International and established artists who appeared at the theatre included Justin Vivian Bond, Big Freedia, Mykki Blanco, Bette Bourne, David Hoyle, Le Gateau Chocolat, Scottee, KUCHENGA, Lorraine Bowen, Ridiculusmus, Liz Aggiss and Kate Bornstein.

 In 2010, Bella Todd, writing in The Guardian, welcomed the theatre's new direction: 'A great opening programme of new performance art and theatre includes the debut of The Marlborough Madams, a new lesbian company formed in the guise and spirit – and under the wing – of the famous Drill Hall Darlings.
 It also sees increasing activity from Neil Bartlett in his home city.
 His gender-bending Brighton festival cabaret The Girl I Left Behind Me is preceded by his appearance at Pink fringe alongside Bette Bourne.
 It's all taking place at the Marlborough theatre, a volunteer-run venue above a well-established lesbian pub, one of the early meeting places of the modern gay rights movement in Sussex.'

 In 2016, the pub hosted the first ever Museum of Transology, showcasing artefacts collected by E-J Scott, 'as a form of curatorial direct action designed to halt the erasure of transcestry.'
-The expanded collection was later exhibited in Brighton Museum, whose website declared, 'This bold, brave and profound collection of artefacts and photographic portraiture began with donations from Brighton’s vibrant trans community.
+The expanded collection was later exhibited in Brighton Museum, whose website declared, 'This bold, brave and profound collection of artefacts and photographic portraiture began with donations from Brighton's vibrant trans community.
 It is now the largest collection representing trans people in the UK – if not the world.'

 In 2018, the company launched a crowdfunding campaign to raise £10,000 to replace 'decrepit equipment including a broken air conditioning system, vintage sound and lighting and “viciously uncomfortable” seats.'
 The campaign raised £11,208 from 323 supporters in 56 days.

 In July 2020, Marlborough Productions announced that they had ceased management of the pub and theatre, but would continue to present performances, parties and community gatherings at other spaces across Brighton and Hove.

 The Actors

 Following a period of closure throughout the COVID-19 pandemic; the pub was refurbished, renamed 'The Actors', and reopened in October 2021 by Brighton's Laine PubCo.
-The theatre space is currently closed and awaiting refurbishment.
+The theatre space reopened in mid-2022.